 vii.
-End Date

-Unless renewed or extended, this subsection and its provisions shall end on January 31, 2021.
+End Date Unless renewed or extended, this subsection and its provisions shall end on April 30, 2021.

-B. MIEMSS may:
+C. MIEMSS may:

 - i.
 Develop an intensive care bed surveillance system that: - a.
 Maintains an ongoing assessment of available intensive care beds in the State; - b.
 Requires hospitals to accurately report availability of intensive care resources; - c.
-Serves as a clearinghouse of resources to facilitate necessary patient transfers;
+Serves as a clearinghouse of resources to facilitate necessary patient transfers; - d.

-- d.
 Requires hospitals to receive intensive care-level patients identified by MIEMSS with appropriate consultations. - ii.
-MIEMSS may appoint or designate a director to coordinate statewide efforts under this section. - iii.
-Pursuant to Education Article § § 13-509, 13-510, and 13-516, MIEMSS may implement procedures to route COVID-19 positive patients to a specific, clinically appropriate care setting and away from an emergency room and utilize tele-triage procedures to assist the transporting EMS clinicians. - C. Upon the Statewide Total Hospital Bed Census reaching the total statewide number of beds, including elective surgery beds, hospitals shall put into place a triage system for elective and non-urgent medical procedures in accordance with Section 5 of this directive.
-The hospital shall put this system into place 24 hours after the statewide number of beds is reached.
+MIEMSS may appoint or designate a director to coordinate statewide efforts under this section. - Pursuant to Education Article § § 13-509, 13-510, and 13-516, MIEMSS may implement procedures to route COVID-19 positive patients to a specific, clinically appropriate care setting and away from an emergency room and utilize tele-triage procedures to assist the transporting EMS clinicians.